Montessori Practical Life for Babies & Toddlers: Simple Daily Routines

 Young children are naturally drawn to real-life activities.

-When a child wipes a table or washes their hands, they are not just “helping.”
+When a toddler wipes spilled water from the table or stands at the sink washing their hands, they are not just “helping.”

-This is why Montessori environments prioritise practical life from the very beginning.
+This is why Montessori environments prioritise practical life activities from the very beginning.

 - wiping hands after feeding